Managing Yellow Jacket Pests

 People tend to fear yellow jacket wasps because of their stings which can be painful and can cause an allergic reaction for some.
-Yellow jackets can be useful – they eat flies, caterpillars and other insects.
+Yellow jackets actually can be useful – they eat flies, caterpillars and other insects.

 Avoid Getting Stung